farmera/sare_grant/spectral_indices.md

 #### Calculating a Vegetation Index

-Calculating a VI requires conversion of an image or set of images into a set of  *rasters* - rectangular grids of pixels or points of color.
+Calculating a VI requires converting an image or set of images into a set of  *rasters* - rectangular grids of pixels or points of color.
 Each pixel contains a set of values corresponding to the captured bands of light.
 In familiar RGB terms each pixel contains a Red, a Green and a Blue score.
 Such scores reflect the power, or luminosity, of electromagnetic radiation for that particular band as it comes into contact with the pixel sensors of a digital camera.
 Most of the indices used in this study make use of an inverse relationship between red and near infra-red reflectance values commonly associated